puppetlabs/puppet-docs/source/pdk/1.0/pdk_testing.md

 {:.concept}
 ### Unit testing modules

-PDK can also run your unit tests on a module's Puppet code to verify that it compiles on all supported operating systems, and that the resources declared will be included in the catalog.
+PDK can run your unit tests on a module's Puppet code to verify that it compiles on all supported operating systems, and that the resources declared will be included in the catalog.
 PDK cannot test changes to the managed system or services.

 When you generate a class, PDK creates a unit test file.
 This test file, located in your module's `/spec/classes` folder, includes a basic template for writing your unit tests.
 To learn more about how to write unit tests, see [rspec-puppet documentation](http://rspec-puppet.com/tutorial/).

 PDK includes tools for running unit tests, but it does not write unit tests itself.
-However, if you are testing an empty PDK-generated module, you can run the unit test command to ensure that all dependencies are present and that the spec directory was created correctly.
+However, if you are testing an empty PDK-generated module, you can run the unit test command to verify that all dependencies are present and that the spec directory was created correctly.

 After you've written your unit tests, you can use the `pdk test unit` command to run all of the tests you've included in your module.

-We suggest testing and validating your module anytime you are going to modify or add code, to verify that you are starting out with clean code.
-Then, as you create classes and write other code in your module, continue to write unit tests, validate, and unit test your code.
+Test and validate your module anytime you are going to modify or add code, to verify that you are starting out with clean code.
+Then, as you create classes and write other code in your module, continue to validate it, and to write and run unit tests.

 Related links: